 - Gift cards can be canceled before they are shipped, but not after they are shipped, even if they are never used.

-- You can't reload your gift card unless it still has a balance on it.
-And you can't reload gift cards online or on your mobile phone.
+- You cannot reload your gift card unless it still has a balance, and you cannot reload gift cards online or on your mobile phone.
 You can only reload the card inside an H&M store at the cash register.

-- If your card balance is $0.00, you'll have go to an H&M store and purchase a brand new gift card.
+- If your card balance is $0.00, you will have go to an H&M store and purchase a brand new gift card.

-From the retail company that's all about "saving money and living better," Walmart has the "worst" fees associated with its gift cards of any major U.S. retail chain.
-These "worst" Walmart gift card fees and "worst" policies include:
+From the retail company that's all about "saving money and living better," Walmart has the highest fees associated with its gift cards of any major U.S. retail chain.
+Walmart's gift card fees and policies include:

 - If your card does not have a PIN, you can use it only in a Walmart store or Sam's Club.

-- Walmart gift cards and egift cards can be used at Walmart stores, on Walmart.com, at Walmart and Sam's Club gas stations, in Sam's Club Stores, at Samsclub.com and on Vudu.com If the gift card user is not a Sam's Club member, a 10% surcharge will be added to all purchases.
+- Walmart gift cards and egift cards can be used at Walmart stores, on Walmart.com, at Walmart and Sam's Club gas stations, in Sam's Club Stores, at Samsclub.com and on Vudu.com If the gift card user is not a Sam's Club member, a 10 percent surcharge will be added to all purchases.
 In order to use the gift card on Vudu.com, the gift card user will have to open a Vudu account.
-Only physical plastic gift cards can be used at gas stations
+Only physical plastic gift cards can be used at gas stations.

-- If the Walmart gift cards are purchased in a bulk order of 25 cards or more, or if the total value of the purchaser's gift card order is more than $250, the purchaser will have to activate each of the gift cards before gifting them or else they will not be able to be used by the gift card recipient.
+- If the Walmart gift cards are purchased in a bulk order of 25 cards or more, or if the total value of the purchaser's gift card order is more than $250, the purchaser will have to activate each of the gift cards before gifting them or they cannot be used by the gift card recipient.

-Last-minute desperate gift card purchasers are the last people who would take the time to read the fine print gift card terms and conditions that they hurriedly agree to with the purchase of a retail gift card.
-But all retail gift card gifters need to beware of the fine print gift card rules, fees, terms and conditions that make some retail cards "the worst" last-minute gifting alternative.
+Last-minute, desperate gift card purchasers do not take the time to read the fine print on gift card terms and conditions.
+But they should, because the card rules, fees, terms, and conditions can make some retail cards a bad choice as a last-minute gift alternative.

-For instance, in some states the laws require that gift cards be redeemed for cash upon a customer's request when the balance on the card is below a certain value.
-The states with gift card cash redemption requirements, and the value for cash redemption in those states are:
+In some states, the laws require that gift be redeemed for cash upon a customer's request when the balance on the card is below a certain value.
+According to GiftCards.com, the states with gift card cash redemption requirements and the value for cash redemption in those states are:

-Despite mandated rules and regulated fees, some of the largest U.S. retail chains that sell and redeem gift cards have still found a way to make their gift card terms and conditions "the worst" for the gift card recipients, which makes the gift card giver "the worst" by association.
+Despite mandated rules and regulated fees, some of the largest U.S. retail chains that sell and redeem gift cards have terms and conditions far from ideal for the gift card recipients.
+This reflects poorly on the gift card giver.